Pages

 About the Author :

-Disclaimer: The author retains the copyright to most of the research materials on this site unless cited otherwise.
-However, some of the articles are edited on a day-to-day basis without notice.
-If you are interested in using any of these works for the purpose of scholarly study or debate, please first inform the author by email or cite the author's name or source as follows: A Journal of a Creative Mind, Joey Lawsin, 1988, USA.
+Disclaimer: This article is intellectual property.
+The author retains the copyright to most of the research materials on this site unless cited otherwise.
+Some of the articles are edited on a day-to-day basis without notice and incorrect spelling, punctuation, and grammar can be found in any of the documents.
+If you are interested in using any of these works for the purpose of scholarly discussion or study, please first inform the author by email or cite the author's name or source as follows: A Journal of a Creative Mind, Joey Lawsin, 1988, USA.

 #phrenological, #mental error, #omniscience fallacy, #parapraxis